eBay fraud is an increasing problem and this is what you need to know as this is one of various scams that people can easily fall for.

-In this instance, a woman telephoned Nationwide and asked if she would be protected if the bank transfer that she was proposing to make for a car purchase turned out to be a scam.
+A lady telephoned Nationwide and asked if she would be protected if the bank transfer that she was proposing to make for a car purchase through eBay turned out to be a scam and fraud.

 The call handler confirmed that she would be protected and that they would be able to trace the money to see where it had gone.
 In reality, this is a lie and fraud victims who have been tricked in to transferring cash in to a criminal’s bank account rarely get their money back.